 |Type of bak kwa||Price per kg|

-Bee Kim Heng’s bak kwa are chewy and smoky.
-The owner has been operating the little stall in People Park’s Food Centre for over 50 years and personally grills the bak kwa until today.
+Bee Kim Heng’s bak kwa is tender and smoky, thanks to the traditional method they’ve kept of barbecuing bak kwa over charcoal.
+The owner has been operating the little stall in People Park’s Food Centre for over 50 years and continues to personally grill the bak kwa till today.
 Reportedly, the taste is on the sweeter side.

 Bee Kim Heng bak kwa outlets: 32 New Market Road, #01-1010 People’s Park Food Centre